 Is authenticity the secret to self-confidence?

-Authenticity is something that many of us imagine ourselves to be good at.
+Authenticity is something that most of us imagine ourselves to be good at.

 After all, surely we are nothing else if not ourselves – right?

-Most of us would probably name ‘authenticity’ as being a desirable attribute to have, and we can suggest any number of role models who represent this quality for us.
+Which means we would probably name ‘authenticity’ as being a desirable attribute to have, and we can suggest a number of role models who represent this quality for us.

 However, authenticity is not so much about being yourself as it is about living according to what you most believe in.